What is a SIG?

 What are SIGs?

-Special Interest Groups (SIGs) are a great way to network and build connections among a subset of MAC members with a common identity or interest.
+Strategic Interest Groups (SIGs) are a great way to network and build connections among a subset of MAC members with a common identity or interest.
 SIGs operate in a manner similar to committees but are often more independent or self-directed.

 MAC currently has the following SIGs:

 The mission of the Bank Consortium is to connect and educate people in the banking industry on issues related to the processing of payments.
 To help them gain confidence to support the protection of the payments infrastructure, stay in compliance with their obligations as clients of the payment networks, and stay updated on industry best practices.